The best angle and direction for solar panels in the UK

 The best orientation for a solar panel depends on where you are in the world.

-Naturally, solar panels in the UK will work best when facing south, as it means they’re facing the sun.
+Solar panels in the UK will always work best when pointed south, as it means they’re facing the sun.

-However, if you only have space on your rooftop for north-facing solar panels, it’s normally not worth going ahead with the installation.
+If you only have space on your rooftop for north-facing solar panels, it’s normally not worth going ahead with the installation.
+Rooftops that face north-east or north-west can be suitable though, as part of a larger installation.

 Verified expert